A Christ-Centered Formation Journey

 Torah commands daily study, reflection, and teaching.
 Wisdom formation is lifelong and communal.
 Study shapes virtues like humility, justice, and integrity (Prov.
 2:1–6; Mic.
 6:8).

-- Daily reading
+- Daily bible reading

 - Quarterly courses